 At the close of Glacier View, Ford privately told an astonished President N.C.
-Wilson that he, Ford, would be perfectly happy to affirm his full support for the new Statement of Belief.
+Wilson that he, Ford, would be perfectly happy to affirm his full support for the new, Dallas Statement of Belief.

-In reality, the Dallas Statement was drafted by the theological Seminary teachers at Andrews University-in order to provide careful wording that would include the positions of both conservatives and new-theology advocates in the church-and Ford too.
+In reality, the Dallas Statement was drafted by the theological Seminary teachers at Andrews University-in order to provide careful wording that would include the positions of both conservatives and new theology advocates, including Ford, in the church.

 Keep in mind that, as soon as Glacier View ended, a very large number of the Andrews faculty signed a letter to Wilson, pleading with him not to fire Ford.
 On the Sabbath (Sabbath) afternoon after Glacier View, a majority of the faculty at Pacific Union College sent a telegram to Wilson, pleading with him not to discharge Ford from the ministry.
 (For more on all this, see our 320-page New Theology Tractbook, \$24.00, plus \$3.00 p&h.)
-The Dallas Statement was produced to legitimize Protestant salvation-in-sin theology in our church, so hundreds of our local pastors would not be ousted.
+The Dallas Statement was produced to legitimize Protestant salvation-in-sin theology in our church, so hundreds of our local pastors, graduated from our liberal colleges and Seminary, would not be ousted.